Functional analytic insights into irreversibility of quantum resources: Asymptotic resource manipulation

 \end{corollary} \end{boxed} This in fact recovers the upper bound on distillable entanglement $E_W$ found in~\cite{wang_2016} and an upper bound on magic state distillation $\theta_{\max}$ from~\cite{wang_2020} as special cases.
-Since these are the best known computable upper bounds in their corresponding resource theories, we thus see that our results can recover the leading constraints on resource distillation, as long as care is taken to choose a suitable norm in the application of our bounds.
+Since these are some of the best known computable upper bounds in their corresponding resource theories, we thus see that our results can recover the leading constraints on resource distillation, as long as care is taken to choose a suitable gauge function in the application of our bounds.

 It is rather interesting to note that a similar `positivity' assumption does not appear to be helpful in improving our bounds on the reverse transformation $\phi \to \rho$.
-On the one hand, replacing a norm $\norm{\cdot}{\mu}$ with $\norm{\cdot}{\mu+}$ will, in general, sacrifice its multiplicativity, which we need to apply the single-letter bounds in Corollary~\ref{cor:single_letter_bounds} or~\ref{cor:single_letter_gamma_bound}; on the other hand, since the quantity $D^\ve_\h$ that we employ is a maximisation, explicitly adding a positivity assumption there would only lead to a worse bound (and would, in fact, reduce to the previous bounds of~\cite{wang_2017-3,wang_2017-1}).
+On the one hand, replacing a gauge $\norm{\cdot}{\mu}$ with $\norm{\cdot}{\mu+}$ will, in general, sacrifice its multiplicativity, which we need to apply the single-letter bounds in Corollary~\ref{cor:single_letter_bounds} or~\ref{cor:single_letter_gamma_bound}; on the other hand, since the quantity $D^\ve_\h$ that we employ is a maximisation, explicitly adding a positivity assumption there would only lead to a worse bound (and would, in fact, reduce to the previous bounds of~\cite{wang_2017-3,wang_2017-1}).
 This can be considered as the reason why our approach allowed us to improve on previous bounds: they all took positivity for granted, while it appears that the characterisation of resource dilution benefits from going beyond positive operators.